phrits/phrits.com/README.md

 1. Make sure it's installed.
 1. Install the project from project's root.
 1. Install an Application
-1. Create the database structure, etc.
+1. Create the database structure, etc. (migrate)
+1. Create models.
+1. Create migrations for those changes.
-1. Start the django webservice.
+1. Apply those changes to the database. (migrate)

 ## History